hanlsin/udacity-sdc-term1-project2/README.md

 ## Directories and Files
 This project contains directories and files as below.

-    -- example
+    -- examples[]
-    |- row_images[]
-    |- row_movies[]
-    |- find_lane_lines.ipynb
-    |- find_lane_lines.py
+    |- src[]
     |- README.md
-    |- test_raw_images.py
-    |- test_raw_movies.py
+    |- traffic_sign_recognition_classifier.ipynb
     -- writeup.md

 * examples
-This is a directory that contains example images showing process.

-* raw_images
-This is a directory that contains images to test.

-* raw_movies
-This is a directory that contains movies to test.
+This is a directory that contains a test dataset.

-* find_lane_lines.ipynb
+* traffic_sign_recognition_classifier.ipynb
 This file is a Jupyter Notebook.
-The content of thie file is test of functions in 'find_lane_lines.py' using images in 'raw_images' and moview in 'raw_movies'.
+The content is process of a traffic sign recognittion using the LeNet architecture.

-* find_lane_lines.py
-This file contains the main code for this project.

 * README.md
 You are reading this file.

-* test_raw_images.py, test_raw_movies.py
-These files are also test codes without Anaconda and Jupyter.

 ## Test
 In this project, there is three test files.